 But it appears the City just fired a smart fucking guy who was helping move Regina in a better direction.
 We don’t have all the facts — we don’t really have ANY facts, other than Bjerke was fired — but the non-reasons publicly given for this termination sound like nonsensical garbage.

 Coupled with the fact Regina fired a seemingly on the ball transit director a couple of months back and there’s reason to be suspicious that something’s rotten the the City-state of Regina.

 I will be fascinated to see who Bjerke’s replacement is.
 I will be fascinated to see where our city councillors stand on Bjerke’s firing.
-Will have coverage on this on our blog and in the paper that comes out in two weeks.
+We’ll have coverage on this on our blog, and in the paper that comes out in two weeks.